liuyifan22/Qwen2.5-VL-Batched/README.md

 ## Overview

 This project provides an optimized batched version of the Qwen 2.5 VL model that enables efficient processing of multiple images and text prompts simultaneously.
-The implementation focuses on maximizing GPU utilization and reducing inference latency for computer vision applications requiring multi-camera inputs.
+The implementation focuses on maximizing GPU utilization and reducing inference latency for computer vision applications requiring multi-image inputs.
 A typical use case includes extracting feature from large number of images with the Qwen2.5VL visual encoder.

+The more image you input, the more performance you gain!

 ## Features